 Through our Lord, God is there for each of us if we will accept His help.
 When He gives that help, how do we react?
 Frankly most of us just think it our due.
 We oft fail to give thanks for all that He gives us.

-When we get an answer we don’t expect, do we thank Him?
-What if we get an answer?
-Do we thank Him?
+Even if we get an answer we don’t expect, do we thank Him?
+What if we get an answer do we thank Him?

 Are you part of that 10 percent?